pineappletea/Penetration-Testing-Course/week-1/README.md

 ## c) Solve Webgoat tasks "HTTP Basics", "Developer tools", "CIA Triad" and "A1 Injection (intro)"

 WebGoat recommends that it only be used disconnected from the internet.
-To bring the Kali virtualbox offline I used the terminal command `$ nmcli networking off`
+To bring the Kali virtual box offline I used the terminal command `$ nmcli networking off`

 ### HTTP Basics

-This task gave the tip that completing it requires the use of OWASP ZAP, which comes installed with Kali.
+This task gave the tip to use OWASP ZAP, which comes installed with Kali.
 Looking at the tool I ran into its HUD function.
 Wasn't sure I quite needed it yet but it seemed cool so I completed the tutorial.

 ![ZAP-HUD](/week-1/ZAP-HUD.png)